aryzach/aryzach.github.io/assistedDying/notes.md

 - is DAD "family planning", like birth control / abortion? should it associate with that? probably not if we can help it
 - maybe contact this guy.
 Does a lot of novel social work seemingly [Andrew](https://twitter.com/__drewface)
 - [tips on public speaking](https://twitter.com/SahilBloom/status/1520391055878901761?t=3zjrKSm6BQIh-5xCwKS1xw&s=03)
+- term "medical aid in dying".
+How / where should I use it.
+What does it mean compared to "assisted death" or "assisted dying"?

 Links:
 - voluntary stop eating and drinking, and procedures / laws enforcing this on caregivers, like if the patient doens't show interest in food, you can't encourage eating [Link](https://endoflifewa.org/news/alzheimers-patients-deserve-death-dignity/).
 Ideally, I'd like something more proactive and guarunteed.
 This is very late stage dementia, and no guaruntee that you'll show no interest in food.
 This is a very passive, but agreed upon approach